 What is a royalty specifier?

 A royalty specifier is a set of specifications for a royalty calculation.
-It states a base royalty rate, and the ways in which it can change based on particular conditions.
+It states a total base royalty rate across all payees, and the ways in which it can change based on particular conditions.
 It is sufficiently detailed to be used as the basis for the royalty calculation, and sufficiently well structured to be embedded in a contract document.
 Royalty specifiers have the following elements:

 - A base rate percentage